Frankie Halton

-Frankie Halton (born 18 June 1996) is an Ireland international rugby league footballer who plays as a forward for Leigh Leopards in the Super League.
+Frankie Halton (born 18 June 1996) is an Ireland international rugby league footballer who plays as a forward for the Leigh Leopards in the Super League.

 He has previously played at club level for the Swinton Lions and Featherstone Rovers in the Championship.

 Background

 Born in Manchester, Halton started his rugby league career in the reserve team at the Leigh Centurions.
 When the reserve team was discontinued, he was loaned out to the North Wales Crusaders, but Halton chose to return to amateur rugby instead, and spent the next few seasons with Leigh Miners Rangers.

 Playing career

 Swinton Lions

 Halton returned to the professional game in 2019, signing for Swinton Lions.

 Featherstone Rovers

 In September 2020, Halton signed a two-year contract with Featherstone Rovers.

 He reached the 1895 Cup final with Featherstone, but did not play in the final as he was required to self-isolate due to COVID-19.

 His final game for the club was in the Million Pound Game against Toulouse.